BarreiroCollege/USI-NTW-A1/README.md

 * Diego Barreiro Perez: [barred@usi.ch](mailto:barred@usi.ch)
   _Task B Website: [`diegobarreiro.es`](http://diegobarreiro.es:8080)_

+_All code is properly documented with extensive inline and definition comments._

 ## Usage Instructions

 This code has been written in **`Python 3.9`**, so it is guaranteed that no errors will appear there.
 However, lower